Obama Book Offers Key Insight About How Laws Really Get Made

-Category: World Politics Hits: 3David Webber, University of Missouri-Columbia Amid all the attention on former President Barack Obama’s new book, what may not have shown up in the reviews is mention of a two-page summary that, for legislative scholars like me, includes what may be the shortest and perhaps best description of how legislatures really work, even for political scientists.
+Category: World Politics Hits: 6David Webber, University of Missouri-Columbia Amid all the attention on former President Barack Obama’s new book, what may not have shown up in the reviews is mention of a two-page summary that, for legislative scholars like me, includes what may be the shortest and perhaps best description of how legislatures really work, even for political scientists.
 Based on his time as an Illinois state senator from 1997 to 2004, the brief passage crystallizes the inner workings of the legislative process.
 As a scholar who has observed and studied state legislatures and Congress for almost 50 years, I know there are hundreds of autobiographies by former members of Congress, former U.S. senators and former state legislators – all of whom offer lessons about what goes on in their respective chambers.
 But none is so succinct as Obama’s.
 Legions of accounts

 Read more https://crooksandliars.com/2020/12/obama-book-offers-key-insight-about-how